What can you do as a free member?

 Image

 Of course, this still isn’t true freedom, as later quests remain locked behind plot progression.
-The game still points you toward where you need to go using those same markers, too.
+The game still points you toward where you need to go using those same markers, too, and actually getting there can be a pain because the bike handles like a flail and makes your frames drop as well.

 Image